sky-uk/feed/README.md

 ## Requirements

 * An internal and internet-facing ELB has been created and can reach your kubernetes cluster.
 The ELBs should be tagged with `sky.uk/KubernetesClusterFrontend=<name>` which is used by feed to discover them.
+If you are using v2 of `feed-ingress` the ELBs should also be tagged with `sky.uk/KubernetesClusterIngressName=<name>`.
+See [upgrade from v1 to v2](#upgrade-from-v1-to-v2) for more information.
 * A Route53 hosted zone has been created to match your ingress resources.

 ## Known Limitations